 At our meeting on November 12th, we will be prepared to discuss options for the grain loading and opacity standards that will be presented to the fiscal advisory committee.
 In brief, here are some of the options we are developing:

 Option 1: Set the default grain loading standard at a level most facilities can meet by tightening up operations without adding emission control equipment.
-For those who can’t meet this limit, set a source-specific limit they can meet with an existing or new multi-clone dust collector (the most basic particulate emission control device for a boiler).
+For those who can’t meet this limit, set a source-specific limit they can meet with an existing or new multiclone dust collector (the most basic particulate emission control device for a boiler).

 Option 2: Set the default grain loading standard at a tighter level, but allow companies to emit at less stringent levels if dispersion modeling shows their emissions do not cause air quality violations.